What is Aida Count? 14-Count = 14 Stitches Per Inch (Quick Guide)

 This makes conversions straightforward: divide the evenweave/linen count by 2 to get the equivalent Aida count.

-Here's something most guides don't mention: the count printed on the label isn't always perfectly accurate.
+Here's something most guides don't mention: the count printed on the label isn't always exact.

 Hand-dyed fabrics can shrink slightly during the dyeing process, changing the count.
-Even regular fabric can vary—sometimes measuring 14.5 count in one direction and 13.8 in another.
+Even regular fabric can vary — sometimes measuring 14.5 count in one direction and 13.8 in another.
+Cheaper Aida brands tend to have more variation than premium brands like Zweigart.

 For most projects, this tiny variation won't matter.
-But if you're working on a large sampler with geometric borders or squares that need to be perfectly square, it's worth measuring your specific piece of fabric before you start.
+But if you're working on a large sampler with geometric borders or squares that need to be perfectly square, measure your specific piece of fabric before you start.
+The ruler method above takes 10 seconds and can save hours of frustration.

 Want to stitch a pattern on different fabric than it was designed for?
 You can—you just need to understand what changes.